Macabre was released in the UK on Blu-ray by 88 Films on 24th February 2020. Buy from Amazon.co.uk

 Macabre is a 1980 Italian horror film directed by Lamberto Bava (Twins; Body Puzzle; Delirium; Demons and Demons 2; A Blade in the Dark; et al) from a screenplay co-written with Pupi Avati, director of The House with the Laughing Windows.
 The movie stars Bernice Stegers (Xtro), Stanko Molnar (The Mask of Satan, 1990; A Blade in the Dark), Veronica Zinny and Roberto Posse (Trhauma; Island of Mutations; Let Sleeping Corpses Lie).

 Although Macabre was Lamberto Bava’s directorial debut, he had been an assistant director on many films helmed by his father, Mario Bava, such as Shock, Lisa and the Devil and A Bay of Blood.
-Lamberto had also been assistant director on Dario Argento’s Tenebrae and Inferno, and Ruggero Deodato’s Cannibal Holocaust and Last Cannibal World.
+Lamberto had also been assistant director on Dario Argento’s Tenebrae and Inferno as well as working under Ruggero Deodato.

 In New Orleans, a mother is indulging in a torrid affair behind her family’s back.
 However, when a violent accident leaves her lover dead, the woman returns from a mental institution determined to pursue her forbidden desires.
 Has she found a ghastly new way to satisfy her desire, or is depravity all in the head?